flavioeverardo/erb_bands/README.md

 - [License](#license)

 ## Requirements
-Tested with Python 2.7 on MacOS 10.13.2 High Sierra 64-bits).
+Tested using Travis CI under Linux and Mac OS with Python 2.7 and 3.6.

 ## Usage
 ```bash